SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 # [Interfacing problems, integrators, and solutions](@id simulation_structure_interfacing)
 When simulating a model, one begins with creating a [problem](https://docs.sciml.ai/DiffEqDocs/stable/basics/problem/).
-Next, a simulation is performed on a problem, during which the state of the simulation is recorded through an [integrator](https://docs.sciml.ai/DiffEqDocs/stable/basics/integrator/).
+Next, a simulation is performed on the problem, during which the simulation's state is recorded through an [integrator](https://docs.sciml.ai/DiffEqDocs/stable/basics/integrator/).
 Finally, the simulation output is returned as a [solution](https://docs.sciml.ai/DiffEqDocs/stable/basics/solution/).
 This tutorial describes how to access (or modify) the state (or parameter) values of problem, integrator, and solution structures.

 Generally, when we have a structure `simulation_struct` and want to interface with the unknown (or parameter) `x`, we use `simulation_struct[:x]` to access the value, and `simulation_struct[:x] = 5.0` to set it to a new value.
-For situations where a value is accessed (or changed) a large number of times, it can improve performance to first create a [specialised getter/setter function](@ref ref).
+For situations where a value is accessed (or changed) a large number of times, it can *improve performance* to first create a [specialised getter/setter function](@ref simulation_structure_interfacing_functions).

 ## [Interfacing problem objects](@id simulation_structure_interfacing_problems)